mvaganov/CmdLineAsteroids/notes.md

 `voice`
-we can use this object pool to cache memory for anything that we create and destroy a lot of. it could be particles, bullets, enemies, powerups, or really anything.
+we can use this object pool to cache memory for anything that we create and destroy a lot of. it could be particles, bullets, enemies, pickups, or really anything.

 the idea of this class is that a list of objects has some unused objects that can be reused later.
-	objects at the end of the list are considred unused, or decommisioned. the user must define how to create the objects, how to reuse them, how to mark them as unused, and how to clean them up later. this class handles deferred cleanup
+	objects at the end of the list are considred unused, or decommisioned. the user must define some policies: how to create objects, how to reuse them, how to mark them as unused, and how to clean them up later. importantly this class handles deferred cleanup
-	this objectpool changes the order of objects in the list when they are disposed, so special care needs to be taken if an object is decommissioned while processing the list. when the user wants to commission an object, if there are no unused objects in the list, a new one is created, added to the list, and given to the user if there is an unused object, the one closest to the edge of free objects is given to the user, and that edge is moved up. when the user wants to decommission an object, this code checks to make sure that it isn't decommissioning an already decommissioned object then the object to decommission switches places in the list with the last commissioned object then the boundary of decommissioned objects moves down to absorb that  object if an object needs to be decommissioned, but can't be decomissioned right now (because the object pool is being iterated through)
+	this objectpool changes the order of objects in the list when they are disposed, so special care needs to be taken if an object is decommissioned while processing the object pool list in a for loop. when the user wants to commission an object, if there are no unused objects in the list, a new one is created, added to the list, and given to the user if there is an unused object, the one closest to the edge of free objects is given to the user, and that edge is moved up. when the user wants to decommission an object, this code checks to make sure that it isn't decommissioning an already decommissioned object and it also protects against mixing deferred and immediate decomissioning then the object to decommission switches places in the list with the last commissioned object then the boundary of decommissioned objects moves down to absorb that  object if an object needs to be decommissioned, but can't be decomissioned right now (because the object pool is being iterated through)